Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures: Circle action on the closed sector

 along with the usual semi-stable strip breaking boundaries

-For Liouville $M$, as before the following hypothesis is non-trivial: \begin{assumption}[A priori compactness estimate] The elements of $\mc{M}_{r}(x^+,x^-)$ satisfy an {\em a priori compactness estimate} and are non-empty for only finitely many $x^-$ (given a fixed $x^+$), as described in Assumption \ref{assumption:c0bv}. \end{assumption} The assumption can be shown to hold using the integrated maximum principle (\cite{Abouzaid:2010ly}*{Lemma 7.2} or \cite{Abouzaid:2010kx}*{\S B}) provided we impose the further constraint on our Floer data (analogously to \eqref{s1perturbation}), which we henceforth do in the Liouville case:
+\begin{rem}[Floer data in the Liouville case] Continuing Remark \ref{noncompactBVdata}, when $M$ is Liouville we impose the following further constraint on Floer data:

-(in fact, in the setting of \S \ref{subsubsec:relh} we can take $H_C$ to be simply equal to $-\lambda r$ for all $r$ outside of a compact set).
+(in fact, in the setting of \S \ref{subsubsec:relh} we can take $H_{\tilde{C}}$ to be simply equal to $-\lambda r$ for all $r$ outside of a compact set).
+By e.g., \cite{Abouzaid:2010ly}*{Lemma 7.2} or \cite{Abouzaid:2010kx}*{\S B}, this hypothesis implies that sequences of curves with fixed asymptotics cannot escape to $\infty$ in $M$, and that $\mc{M}_{r}(x^-;x^+)$ given a fixed $x^+$ is non-empty for only finitely many $x^-$, both necessary inputs to verifying Assumption \ref{mainassumption}. \end{rem}

-In the $\Z$-graded case, the virtual dimension of (every component of) $\overline{\mc{M}}_k(x^+; x^-)$ is
+In the $\Z$-graded case, the virtual dimension of (every component of) $\overline{\mc{M}}_r(x^-; x^+)$ is

 in the $\Z/2$-graded case every component has virtual dimension of the above parity.
-Standard methods establish that \begin{lem} For a generic choice of Floer data for the $S^1$-action, the components of virtual dimension $\leq 1$ of the moduli spaces $\overline{\mc{M}}_k(x^+; x^-)$ are compact manifolds-with-boundary of the correct (expected) dimension. \end{lem} As usual, signed counts of rigid elements of this moduli space for varying $x^+$ and $x^-$ (using induced maps on orientation lines, twisted as in the differential by $(-1)^{\deg(x_+)}$---see \eqref{differentialdefinition}) give the matrix coefficients for the overall map
+By Assumption \ref{mainassumption} for a generic fixed choice of Floer data for the $S^1$-action (satisfying Remark \ref{LiouvilleS1complex} in the Liouville case), the components of virtual dimension $\leq 1$ of the moduli spaces $\overline{\mc{M}}_r(x^-; x^+)$ are compact manifolds-with-boundary of the correct (expected) dimension.
+As usual, signed counts of rigid elements of this moduli space for varying $x^+$ and $x^-$ (using induced maps on orientation lines, twisted as in the differential by $(-1)^{\deg(x_+)}$---see \eqref{differentialdefinition}) give the matrix coefficients for the overall map

-In the degenerate case $k=0$ we define $\delta_0$ to be the (already defined) differential:
+In the degenerate case $r=0$ we define $\delta_0$ to be the (already defined) differential:

-\begin{lem} For each $k$,
+\begin{lem} For each $r$,

-\end{lem} \begin{proof} The counts of rigid elements associated to the boundary of 1-dimensional components of $\partial \overline{\mc{M}}_k(x^+; x^-)$, along with a description of this codimension 1 boundary \eqref{goodboundary}-\eqref{stripbreaking} immediately implies that
+\end{lem} \begin{proof} The counts of rigid elements associated to the boundary of 1-dimensional components of $\partial \overline{\mc{M}}_r(x^+; x^-)$, along with a description of this codimension 1 boundary \eqref{goodboundary}-\eqref{stripbreaking} immediately implies that